ravindrarasingh/HPC_module/RMA/NFS_config/nfs_config.md

 # taking shell of a minion
 srun -w minion1 --pty /bin/bash

-# submitting the job to minion1
+# to submit a job to client in interactive mode
 srun -N1 --pty /bin/bash

 # how to set state of a node to down